JohnSamir-01/Landing-Page/Readme.md

 ### Resources used:
 I do not own any of the following resources and it has been used for educationary purpos only.
--Pngtree png image
+- Pngtree png image
--FontAwesome hamberger menu
+- FontAwesome hamberger menu

 ### MIT License